veertuinc/anklet/README.md

 #### Prometheus

-Turns a list of metrics for prometheus to consume, differentiating metrics by `metricsUrl`.
+This will be a text list, differentiating metrics by `metricsUrl`.

 ```
 total_running_vms{metricsUrl=http://127.0.0.1:8080/metrics} 0